 Last week we were privileged to host two senior Penn State University (PSU) staff members at our School of MACE Teaching and Learning Community of Practice – where the topic under discussion was distance learning: an academic and instructional design perspective.
 As an academic who is currently wrestling with the transition of an existing campus based programme to distance learning, I found the seminar hugely useful.
 My aim here is to share what I learnt with the wider community at The University of Manchester and beyond.
 Continue reading Distance Learning in a Research Intensive University: A Coalition of the Willing→

-Dr Fiona Saunders: Project Management Academic and Educator
+Professor Fiona Saunders: Project Management Academic and Educator